peteamiri/Tutorials/Programming_Languages/Python/readme.md

 2. **`**kwargs`**: This syntax allows a function to accept a variable number of keyword arguments.
 The `**kwargs` parameter collects all keyword arguments into a dictionary within the function.

-Here's an example demonstrating how to use variable-length argument functions in Python:
+Here has an example demonstrating how to use variable-length argument functions in Python:

 ```python
 # Function to calculate the sum of arbitrary number of arguments